Menu

 Owned By: Town of Hanover

-Nearly 2 miles of trails with several bridges over Longwater Brook and the Drinkwater River.
-Mostly woodland, with sections extending along the grassy edges of athletic fields.
+Hanover’s Melzar Hatch Preserve offers nearly 2 miles of trails with several bridges over Longwater Brook and the Drinkwater River.
+It is mostly woodland, with sections extending along the grassy edges of athletic fields.
+Hanover’s Cross Country team runs here.

 Also nearby, check out the Colby Phillips Trails.
 Look for the trailhead directly across the street from Hanover Middle School.